vidyaramineni/Illumio_assesment/README.md

 tag_counts.csv - This file shows the count for each tag which is applied to flow logs port_protocol_counts.csv - This file shows the count of each port or protocol combination in the logs.

+Tests Performed:
+1. Parsing the basic flow log
+2. How to generate the correct output files
+3. How to handle untagged entries